Auraqule/Netflix-clone/README.md

 # Netflix-clone
-This is a netflix clone build with REACT and deployed with Firebase.
+This is a netflix clone built with REACT and deployed with Firebase.